-Confirmed for 2020.
 Hosts a U Pick pumpkin patch and other fall activities.
-Starting the first week of October, there are pumpkins for picking, an end-of-season sunflower field with spooky surprises, a haunted VW Bug Yard, animals to feed, and many more unique fall findings.
-On weekends you can take a hayride around the farm and ride a miniature horse, Lobo (10 a.m. to 1 p.m.).
+Starting the first week of October, there are pumpkins for picking, an end-of-season sunflower field with spooky surprises, VW obscure oddities to find, animals to feed, and many more unique fall findings.
+On weekends you can take a hayride around the farm and children under 7 can ride ride a miniature horse.

-Entry is FREE with small fees for some activities.
-Shop by the VW bus shop for local honey, bees wax, and other farm harvests.
+Entry is FREE.
+Shop by their shop for local honey, bees wax, and other farm harvests.